MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/grafana-plugin.md

 1. **Edit** the panel to configure your query.

     1. A list of selectors shows up where you can select the service and resource to monitor in this chart.
-To view metrics from a VM, leave the default **Service: Metrics** selection, select **Resource** to choose a VM, use the dropdowns provided to choose the namespace, metric and aggregation.
-After you've selected VM and metrics, you can start viewing the data in the dashboard.
+To view metrics from a VM, leave the default **Service: Metrics** selection, select **Resource** to choose a VM, use the dropdowns provided to choose the namespace, metric, and aggregation.
+After you select VM and metrics, you can start viewing the data in the dashboard.

         :::image type="content" source="./media/grafana-plugin/grafana-graph-config-for-azure-monitor-dark.png" lightbox="./media/grafana-plugin/grafana-graph-config-for-azure-monitor-dark.png" alt-text="Screenshot that shows Grafana panel config for Azure Monitor metrics.":::